elimxim/jcqa/README.md

 <details>
     <summary>The Answer</summary>

-A: *Only "42" will be printed because any actions in a thread happens-before any other actions after `Thread.join`,regardless of whether the `calculated` field is `volatile` or not.*
+A: *Only "true" will be printed because any actions in a thread happens-before any other actions after `Thread.join`,regardless of whether the `condition` field is `volatile` or not.*

 [JCP]: